Skip to content

 There is a combination of historical precedent for both sides of this matter:

-Without clarity/consensus on this matter, assumptions are being made about the methods of determining voting outcomes based off subjective historical beliefs/standards which are not written down in any guidelines/requirements/wikis; we should consider further possible improvements to the polling proposal requirements to vote upon.
+Without clarity/consensus on this matter, assumptions are being made about how to determine polling outcomes based off subjective historical beliefs/standards which are not written down in any guidelines/requirements/wikis.

 Specifications